 This is a great spot for families visiting the area.
 Kids can take part in the Maritime Hammock Scavenger Hunt where they can search for animals that live in this coastal habitat, medicinal plants and other natural elements in the natural area of the historic site.

-Old Town Trolley Tour
+3. Old Town Trolley Tour

-This historic jail served the city of St. Augustine from 1891-1953.
-Take a guided tour of the jail and learn about Flagler, the inmates and what life was like behind bars.
+This historic jail served the city of St. Augustine from 1891-1953 and is exactly as it was back then.
+You can take a guided tour of the jail, learn about its prisoners and what life was like behind bars.

 You’ll also see the gallows, from which many criminals were hanged.